Connect with others who understand.

 • Primary pigmented micronodular adrenal hyperplasia (PPNAD)

-Both BAH and CAH develop from genetic mutations.
-The exact mutations affect which condition you develop.
+Both BAH and CAH develop from genetic variations.
+The specific variation determines which condition develops.

 How Does BAH Develop?

-BAH can develop on its own or as part of a genetic syndrome.
-People with certain mutations are more likely to have BAH.
+BAH can occur on its own or as part of a genetic syndrome.
+People with certain variations are more likely to have BAH.

-The most common mutation associated with BAH affects a protein called PKA.
-This enzyme is important for controlling how quickly cells grow and divide to make copies of themselves.
-The PRKAR1A gene provides instructions for making a specific piece of the PKA enzyme.
-Certain mutations tell cells to destroy this piece before it can be used.
+The most common variation linked to BAH affects a protein called PKA, which helps control how quickly cells grow and divide.
+The PRKAR1A gene provides instructions for making a piece of this PKA enzyme.
+Some variations cause cells to destroy this piece before it can be used.
 Without enough normal PKA proteins, adrenal gland cells grow out of control.

-Up to 60 percent of adrenal hyperplasias are caused by mutations in the instructions for PKA proteins.
-Studies show that PKA mutations lead to a condition called Carney complex.
+Researchers estimate that 26 percent to 60 percent of adrenal hyperplasias are caused by variations in the instructions for PKA proteins.
+Studies show that PRKAR1A gene variations lead to a condition called Carney complex.
 Tumors or growths on the adrenal glands are one sign of Carney complex.
-This condition can lead to a type of BAH known as PPNAD.
+This can lead to a type of BAH known as PPNAD.

 PBMAH and iMAD are less common types of BAH.
-Some cases develop from different mutations that affect PKA proteins.
-Others come from mutations in different genes that control when cells grow and divide.
+Some cases result from variations that affect PKA proteins.
+Others are linked to variations in genes that help control when cells grow and divide.

 How Does CAH Develop?

-CAH develops from mutations in the instructions for making the enzyme 21-hydroxylase.
-Researchers refer to CAH as an autosomal recessive disorder.
-This means you need to inherit two faulty genes — or one from each of your parents.
+In most cases, CAH develops from genetic variations in the instructions for making an enzyme called 21-hydroxylase.
+Researchers describe CAH as an autosomal recessive disorder, meaning a person must inherit two nonworking copies of the gene — one from each parent — to have the condition.

-While BAH and CAH both have genetic causes, they create different sets of symptoms.
-People with BAH usually develop Cushing syndrome.
-On the other hand, CAH causes abnormal sexual development due to high androgen levels.
-Other, more severe symptoms occur in those with salt-wasting CAH.
+Although both BAH and CAH have genetic causes, their symptoms differ.
+People with BAH usually develop Cushing’s syndrome, a condition caused by too much cortisol.
+CAH can cause atypical sexual development due to high androgen levels.
+Other, more severe symptoms occur with salt-wasting CAH.

 BAH Symptoms

 Your specific BAH symptoms depend on what type of disease you have.
-Most people develop Cushing syndrome, a condition caused by too much cortisol.
-You may hear your doctor call this “hypercortisolism.”
-Symptoms of Cushing syndrome to look out for include:
+Symptoms of Cushing’s syndrome (sometimes called hypercortisolism) include:

 • Hypertension (high blood pressure)

-• Abnormally fast weight gain in the chest, belly area, and back of the neck
+• Unusually fast weight gain in the chest, belly area, and back of the neck

 • Diabetes

-• Excess hair on your chest, neck, breasts, face, and thighs
+• Excess hair on the chest, neck, breasts, face, and thighs

-• Easy bruising and wounds that heal slower than normal
+• Easy bruising and wounds that heal slowly

-BAH symptoms tend to develop later in life compared to CAH.
-For example, research shows that the median age to develop PPNAD is 25.
-This means that at least half of people with PPNAD are diagnosed when they’re 25 years old.
-Most people develop PPNAD in their 20s and 30s — but some children develop it by the time they’re 3 years old.
-PBMAH takes years to develop.
-Most people diagnosed with PBMAH are between 40 and 60 years old.
+BAH symptoms tend to develop later in life compared with those of CAH.
+For example, research shows that the median age at PPNAD diagnosis is 25.
+This means that half of people with PPNAD are diagnosed before 25, and half are diagnosed after.
+Most people develop PPNAD in their 20s and 30s, but some children have it by age 3.

 CAH Symptoms

-Depending on the type of CAH you have, you’ll experience different symptoms.
-People with classic CAH have abnormally high androgen levels.
-This affects sexual development and can lead to:
+CAH symptoms depend on the type you have.
+People with CAH have abnormally high androgen levels, which affect sexual development.
+According to Cleveland Clinic, CAH can lead to:

-• Signs of early puberty in younger children, like acne and hair growth
+• Signs of early puberty in younger children, like acne and facial or body hair growth

 • Infertility or difficulty having children

 Classic CAH is typically diagnosed at birth.
-Hospitals run newborn screenings for certain genetic conditions, including CAH.
-If you know CAH runs in your family, you may also choose to have early genetic testing.
+Hospitals do newborn screenings for certain genetic conditions, including CAH.
+If you know that CAH runs in your family, you may also choose to have early genetic testing.

-Nonclassic CAH is milder than classic CAH.
-Because the symptoms aren’t always obvious, you may be diagnosed later in life.
+Nonclassic CAH is a milder form of CAH.
+Because symptoms are often subtle, nonclassic CAH may not be diagnosed until adolescence or adulthood.
 Signs of the nonclassic form include:

-• Early puberty, including acne and growth spurts
+• Early puberty, such as acne and growth spurts

 • Male-pattern baldness